biscon/kotlinworkshop/kotlin.md

 ### Ranges

 ## Data objects
-Data objects are a convenience feature for designing for entity classes (classes containing data mostly) hence you should use them.
+Data objects are a convenience feature for writing entity classes (classes containing data.. mostly) hence you should use them.
 Compared to regular classes data classes:

 - Have a shorter and more convenient syntax
 - Have a builtin toString() which unlike yours is always up to date.
 - Have a built in copy() method, finally its possible to do a deep copy off an object without manually assigning members.
 - Have a built in equals() that compare the actual values of the classes member variables instead of comparing the object reference (pointer).
-- Doesn't care about France
+- Doesn't give a crap about France

 Syntax:
 ```kotlin